JonathanArroyaveGonzalez/JonathanArroyaveGonzalez/README.md

 <hr>

 <pre>
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Bachelors in Computer Science from the University of caldas 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+💻 Self-taught Full Stack Developer and aspiring Machine Learning Engineer 📚 Pursuing a degree in Systems and Computer Engineering at the University of Caldas 📝 Strong interest in Data Science, Machine Learning, and Backend Development 🔭 Currently diving deep into Machine Learning and Java Development 🌱 Exploring the realms of Computer Vision and SQL
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
-🚩 Interested in Full Stack Machine Learning Application development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1OL-pYjC8jb3u3bbqLswQooZkah4ExeZf/view?usp=sharing" target="_blank">MY RESUME.</a>
+🌟 Proficient in Java, Python, TypeScript, JavaScript, and SQL 🚩 Passionate about crafting Full Stack Machine Learning Applications 🤔 Currently seeking opportunities for <b>Internship</b> or a new <b>job role</b>.
+Check out <a href="https://drive.google.com/file/d/1OL-pYjC8jb3u3bbqLswQooZkah4ExeZf/view?usp=sharing" target="_blank">MY RESUME</a>.
 </pre>
 <hr>